s-ccs/2024FreeViewingMSCOCO/experiment/README.md

 4. End trial loop

 > [!NOTE]
 > Researchers: To pause for calibration/other purpose at any point between trials (while the participant sees the “Press Space to start trial” screen), you can press ‘p’.
 > Then ‘c’ to go to calibration menu, or
 > ‘r’ to resume.
 > After that the participant is asked to press space to continue to the image.
 > The OpenSesame console shows the triggers being sent - you can use this to tell when the "Press Space" screen is being displayed.

-## Eye tracker setup

-1. **Eye tracker used :** EyeLink 1000 Plus (Version 5.50)
-2. **Mount Type** : Desktop mount

 ## Experiment Details